Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 ```
 Q := fnCodonHKY(omega=omega, kappa=kappa, baseFrequencies=nucstat)
 ```
-This function, 'fnCodonHKY', directly takes the parameters of the nucleotide substitution model ($\kappa$ and $\pi$, in the mathematical notation above), as well as the $\omega$ parameter, and then automatically builds the 61x61 rate matrix $Q$.
+This function, `fnCodonHKY`, directly takes the parameters of the nucleotide substitution model ($\kappa$ and $\pi$, in the mathematical notation above), as well as the $\omega$ parameter, and then automatically builds the 61x61 rate matrix $Q$.

-Of course, before calling this function, you need to create the model variables 'kappa', 'nucstat' and 'omega'.
-For 'kappa' and 'nucstat', you can do as previously, for the HKY model (an exponential prior for 'kappa' and a uniform Dirichlet prior for 'nucstat').
-For 'omega', we can also use an exponential prior, which we could take of mean 5 (the dN/dS at the level of a gene is rarely above 1, in fact).
+Of course, before calling this function, you need to create the model variables `kappa`, `nucstat` and `omega`.
+For `kappa` and `nucstat`, you can do as previously, for the HKY model (an exponential prior for `kappa` and a uniform Dirichlet prior for `nucstat`).
+For `omega`, we can also use an exponential prior, which we could take of mean 5 (the dN/dS at the level of a gene is rarely above 1, in fact).

 Once these three parameter components are defined, you can then create the matrix $Q$ (with the command given above), and the substitution process can then be instantiated:
 ```
 seq ~ dnPhyloCTMC( tree=psi, Q=Q, type="Codon" )
 seq.clamp( data_codon )
 ```
 Note that we have to specify that the data are codons, not nucleotides (type = "Codon").
-In addition, we have to clamp the substitution process to the codon-transformed data ('data_codon') and not 'data', which corresponds to the original nucleotide alignment).
+In addition, we have to clamp the substitution process to the codon-transformed data (`data_codon`) and not `data`, which corresponds to the original nucleotide alignment).

 For the rest, the script is as before, except that we need to define a move on omega (a scaling move).

-Write the script, and run it on the ZFX gene ('placZFX20.nex').
+Write the script, and run it on the ZFX gene (`placZFX20.nex`).
 Give a point estimate and a credible interval for omega.
-Do the same thing for BRCA1 ('placBRCA120.nex').
+Do the same thing for BRCA1 (`placBRCA120.nex`).
 Again, estimate omega.
 How would you interpret the difference between ZFX and BRCA1?

 {% subsection Increasing computational speed (optional) %}

 As you can probably notice, the MCMC for this model is much slower than for the nucleotide-level analyses that we have conducted previously.
 The algorithmic complexity of the likelihood computation (i.e. the time it takes to compute the likelihood) is proportional to the square of the number of states: here, 61x61, as opposed to 4x4.
 There are three times less sites, and thus, in the end, the relative computational complexity between codon and nucleotide models is 61x61 versus 4x4x3, i.e. 3721 versus 192, which gives a factor 77.5.
 Each cycle takes 77.5 more time than under a nucleotide-level analysis!

 There are other MCMC approaches that circumvent this problem, but they are not easily implemented or used in RevBayes.
 Here, one way to increase the speed of the inference is to fix the tree topology.
 Suppose that you have computed the MAP tree (or the consensus tree) for the ZFX dataset using a nucleotide model (e.g. T92).
-This tree is stored in a file, let us say that this file is called "ZFXmap.tree".
+This tree is stored in a file, let us say that this file is called `ZFXmap.tree`.
 Then, what you can do is load the tree from file:
 ```
 tree <- readTrees("analyses/ZFXmap.tree", treetype="non-clock")[1]
 ```